 Here, the action required to get to the next step is setting up the product.

 The onboarding process is led by the customer success team (CST), and this helps the customer to learn more about the use of the solution purchased.
 For a complicated onboarding process, you will find that there are numerous levels of access as well as user roles.

 There are those excellent that take the responsibility of training their customers regarding the product on a weekly basis by hosting webinars.
-During these training, the CST will explain the common features of the product as well as any new and features or changes that have been incorporated.
+During these training, the CST will explain the common features of the product as well as the new features or updates.

 Companies can also host individual training for the customer’s inside team to sharpen their skills and knowledge and make them more effective.
 Typically, the process of onboarding never comes to an end.
 Brands had become famous only when they got a grip on the simplest fact: when your customers are happy, it will be cheaper to maintain them than when you are dealing with new customers.
 An excellent and top-notch CST should always have monthly or bi-weekly meetings with the sole purpose of reviewing the customer’s metrics and see whether or not the product meets their needs fully and satisfactorily.

 The action required to move to the next level is to complete the training.

 To measure how effective the customer success team is, you can look at the churn, upselling, and renewal metrics.
 Most companies initiate conversations about renewal two-three months before the expiration date for an annual contract.
 Even so, as stated earlier, if there are consistent and regular communications between the customer success team and the customers, this meeting is not necessary.
 As the CST engages in touch-base calls, you can introduce conversations about renewals.